Rewilding the City

 Rewilding is part of all of the public spaces Waterfront Toronto is designing and building.

-Waterfront Toronto’s Resilience and Innovation Framework lays out several guiding values for projects.
+Waterfront Toronto’s Resilience and Innovation Framework [PDF] lays out several guiding values for projects.
 One of them is biophilic design, which incorporates natural forms and systems into the design and operation of buildings and infrastructure.
 We also value projects that demonstrate leadership and innovation.
 Rewilding is a key strategy to achieve both these values.

 Rewilding can be implemented at various scales, from entire watersheds and provincial parks to individual backyards and boulevards.